 You can find out how much you will have to pay and what the current threshold is on the Gov UK website.

 Income tax goes towards government spending on services such as transport, health, and education.
 If you are working and earning a certain amount of money, then you will have to pay income tax.
 To find out the current personal allowance amount and for more information on income tax visit the HM Revenue and Customs website.

 Your employer should take the amount of National Insurance and income tax out of your pay automatically.
 This will be shown on your payslip each time you get paid.

 You can find out further information on UKCISA’s website.

 You can find a list of all the different visa options on the Gov UK website.
-UKCISA have a detailed page on working after studies, which details the eligibility and requirements for work visas and how you can apply for them.
+UKCISA's detailed page on working after studies outlines the eligibility and requirements for work visas and how you can apply for them.
 This includes information on the Graduate Route visa, the Skilled Worker visa and the Start-up and Innovator schemes.

 The Graduate route (Post-study work) will soon be available to international students who have successfully completed a degree or other relevant qualification from an approved UK Higher Education provider and will allow international students to stay and work, or look for work, in the UK.
 It’s important to be aware that UEA will need to notify the Home Office of the award of your qualification before you can apply for the Graduate route.

 Further details about the Graduate route can be found on UKCISA’s website.
 This includes a webinar, the eligibility and requirements and the cut-off dates to arrive in the UK to be eligible to apply (you can find this information in the section ‘Study in the UK, including COVID-19 concessions’).